|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The American Cemetery Guadalcanal was located near slightly to the east and inland from Lunga Point near Henderson Field on the north coast of Guadalcanal.
 Also known as simply the Guadalcanal Cemetery.
 Prewar and during the Pacific War, part of the British Solomon Islands Protectorate (BSIP).
 Postwar, this cemetery was removed and the location today is located in Guadalcanal Province in the Solomon Islands.

 The American Cemetery Guadalcanal was known by many different names including the Marine Cemetery at Lunga, Lunga Cemetery, Guadalcanal Cemetery or 1st Marine Division Cemetery, Guadalcanal.
 Later, the cemetery expanded with a section for New Zealand personnel killed on Guadalcanal and other locations in the Solomon Islands.
 Postwar, known as the Army Navy, Marine Cemetery Guadalcanal.

 During the middle of 1942, the American Cemetery Guadalcanal was established a cemetery for American casualties from the Guadalcanal campaign.
 By 1943 the cemetery was further developed with a chapel made using local materials and a large cross, surrounded by machine gun bullets and 37mm shells.

 On September 17, 1943 First Lady Eleanor Roosevelt visited the cemetery during her day tour of Guadalcanal.
 She was photographed and recorded visiting several graves including Marine Cpl Stanley E. Friedrichs.

-transported to Manila American Cemetery, National Memorial Cemetery of the Pacific (Punchbowl) or back to the United States for permanant internment.
+After the war, every grave was exhumed and transported to Manila American Cemetery, National Memorial Cemetery of the Pacific (Punchbowl) or back to the United States for permanent internment.
 Afterwards, the cemetery was abandoned.

-The former location is about 500 yards inland from the coast near the
+The former location is about 500 yards inland from the coast near the Airport Motel.